-Presented at: University of Iowa, Melbourne University, Aarhus University, NOVA University, Vrije University, Oxford Finance Job Market Workshop (Saïd Business School), 31st Australasian Finance and Banking Conference in Sydney, Macquarie University in Sydney, the 9th FMCG in Melbourne, the EFMA conference in Milan.
+Presented at: MFA Conference in 2020, University of Iowa, Melbourne University, Aarhus University, NOVA University, Vrije University, Oxford Finance Job Market Workshop (Saïd Business School), 31st Australasian Finance and Banking Conference in Sydney, Macquarie University in Sydney, the 9th FMCG in Melbourne, the EFMA conference in Milan.

 Explaining the Idiosyncratic Volatility Puzzle with a Bayesian-Updating Model

 Abstract: We document that the idiosyncratic volatility (IVOL) puzzle exists only among firms that underperform their benchmark or release negative earnings surprises.
 We explain these findings using a Bayesian updating model with asymmetric signal precision in which agents observe noisy signals about future cash flows.
 In this setting, negative news are associated with relatively lower signal precision, negative momentum, and low subsequent returns.
 After controlling for relative performance (our proxy of news) and signal precision, the IVOL puzzle disappears.
 This performance- and signal-precision-based explanation alone can account for up to 83% of the IVOL puzzle, which is more than other existing theories combined.